futurecolors/fc.tape/README.md

 ### backgroundX (integer)

-Beackground horizontal offset (by x axis).
+Background horizontal offset (by x axis).
 Useful when you have several sprites joined together in one background image.
 In this case animations start from the top frame and continue to bottom (offset specifies correct sprite).